Grade Curve Calculator: A Tool for Fair and Equitable Grading

 Situations Where Curve Grading is Helpful

-How to use Grade Curve Calculator
+How to Use the Grade Curve Calculator

 Inputs to the Calculator

-Outpu of the Calculator
+Outputs of the Calculator

 Mathematics Behind Curve Grading